 OECD Home › Statistics Directorate › Latest Documents

-Gross domestic product (GDP) in the OECD area rose by 0.7% in the second quarter of 2010, the same rate as in the previous quarter.
+Consumer prices in the OECD area rose by 2.1% in the year to January 2011, the same inflation rate as in December 2010.

 The System of National Accounts 2008 (2008 SNA) is the latest version of the international statistical standard for the national accounts, adopted by the United Nations Statistical Commission (UNSC).